LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 ## Cloud

-### Orchestration
-1. **Add Cloud Credential Pool:** Click to add a Cloud Credential Pool to the lab profile.
-The pool must already be created to add it to the lab profile using this button.
 1. **Cloud Platform:** Select the cloud platform to be used by the lab profile.
 Selecting a Cloud Platform will allow the lab profile to use the IDLx Cloud Client.
 1. **Override Client landing Page:** Enables the portal window to display a specific URL, configured in the Client Landing Page field after enabling this feature by checking the box.
     1. **Client Landing Page:** Enter the URL that the portal window will display.
 This is used in IDLx Cloud Client.
 Leave this field blank if no Cloud Platform   is selected in the previous step.
-1. **Append Lab Date:** When this is enabled, the following lab data will be appended to the URL as URL parameters in _name=value_ format.
+    1. **Append Lab Date:** This option is only available when Override Client Landing Page is enabled.
+When Append Lab Data is enabled, the following lab data will be    appended to the URL as URL parameters in _name=value_ format.
        - labProfileId
        - labInstanceId
        - globalLabInstanceId
        - userId
        - userExternalId (if the lab is launched via API)
        - email
        - firstName
        - lastName
        - tag (if included when launched via API)
 1. **Enable Automatic Login (AWS Only):** When this option is enabled, users will be directly logged into the cloud portal.
 No cloud portal users are required.
 If disabled users will need to manually log into the portal using a required cloud portal user supplied in the user section.

 1. **Subscription Pool:** select the subscription pool that the lab will use.

 1. **Deploy Default VPC (AWS Only)**: When enabled, the lab instances will contain default VPC (Virtual Private Cloud) and resources.
 Default resources typically contain a VPC, Gateway and other networking resources.
 Default resources will be deployed prior to template deployment and may add to the instance launch time.